Your Guide to Georgia’s Schedules of Controlled Substances

 In addition to this long jail time usually imposed on drug convicts, there may also be fines to pay.
 These fines are typically in the tens of thousands and are set at the judge’s discretion with a maximum limit determined by law.
 Also, drug convictions could come with mandatory attendance of a Georgia drug court program.

-There is also the possibility of losing your property, driver’s license, and child custody if you are convicted of a drug charge, especially when it involves more addictive and dangerous drugs.
+You can also lose your property, driver’s license, and child custody if convicted of a drug charge, especially when it involves more addictive and dangerous drugs.
 Lastly, drug-related convictions go on your criminal record and could devastate your life even after serving time.

 How a Georgia Criminal Defense Attorney Can Help

-When you are facing many years in prison for drug charges, your attorney’s skill is critical.
+Your attorney’s skill is critical when facing many years in prison for drug charges.
 An experienced Georgia drug charge defense attorney from The Waltman Firm may be your best bet to avoid harsh criminal penalties.

 Our devoted and detail-oriented lawyers look for the salient facts that can make or break your case and use it to your advantage.
 We have worked with thousands of satisfied clients and have a successful track record.
 Contact The Waltman Firm if you are looking for a top-notch defense lawyer that is aggressive, sound, and wants an optimal outcome for you.